LansariFedi/DataWrangler/README.md

 # PyBandiger

-PyBandiger is a Python library for preprocessing data, including cleaning, encoding, and scaling.
+PyBandiger is a Python library for preprocessing data, including cleaning, encoding, scaling, and transforming date columns.
 It is designed to simplify the data wrangling process for machine learning tasks.

 ## Installation